 Why should your school take part?

-- 1 in 10 young people experience a mental health issue at any one time, that’s around 3 in every class.
+- 1 in 6 children aged 5 to 16 were identified as having a probable mental health disorder, that’s around 5 children in every class.
 (Office of National Statistics)

 - Half of all lifetime cases of mental illness begin by age 14.
-(National Institute for Mental Health)
+(Mental Health Foundation)

 Mental Health Workshops

 Our mental health workshops include a range of interactive activities to raise awareness of mental health along with information on specific mental health issues using young person focused case studies.
 Workshops are tailored around the needs of your school and can be general mental health awareness workshops or be focused on a specific issue e.g. self-harm.

 Workshops are delivered by an experienced facilitator and a trained young person volunteer who shares their personal experiences of mental ill-health.

 What are the benefits of Mental Health Workshops For Schools?

 - Increase young people’s understanding of mental health and some of the different mental health issues

 - Reduce the stigma attached to mental health amongst young people.
 Make them more comfortable talking about their own mental health.